 Through an integrated design process, we incorporate early project goal-setting with owners and users, site and climate analysis, in-house schematic energy and daylight modeling, and daily collaboration with our team of engineers and energy modelers to optimize design.
 Our net-positive approach has its roots in the goal of restorative structures and sites but also sets broader aspirations for exceeding expectations regarding process, performance, beauty, and budget.
 These design solutions are high-performance, reduce energy and water consumption, and have a positive impact on people and community.

 Our commitment starts with leadership and includes every staff member.
 Among our design staff, 100% are LEED professionals trained in environmentally responsive, sustainable design.
-Additionally, we have designers certified through the International Living Future Institute, Passive House Institute, WELL Building Institute, and Center for Active Design.
+Additionally, we have designers certified through the International Living Future Institute, Passive House Institute, and WELL Building Institute.

 Hennebery Eddy is a signatory to the Architecture 2030 Commitment — a global initiative with the goal of building only carbon-neutral buildings by the year 2030, and of completely removing our reliance on fossil fuels by the year 2050.
 We have twice been named among the top 50 sustainable design firms in the country by Architect magazine.